wp-plugins/wp-auctions/readme.txt

 6. AJAX Popup

 == Changelog ==

+= 3.4 =
+* New Feature: Added shipping price.
+Now you can add a shipping price to your auctions and PayPal will automatically add it to the final bid price.
+Also specify the Shipping From and To locations.

 = 3.3 =
 * New Feature: Customize the Contact field.
 You can request other data like phone number, address, date of birth etc...